legionboard/eye/README.md

 own client, independent from your institution's main client.
 All you need to do is to download the source code, add your API to the [configuration](src/config/configuration-template.js) and open the site in a browser.
-You can find a installation guide [here](install/english.md).
+You can find an installation guide [here](install/english.md).
 Have fun and enjoy!

 This version of Eye requires version `0.2.0` or newer of